Large-SALE-pop-up-on-a-website

 For example:

-• If they’re about to leave your site, but still have items in their basket, a pop-up to remind them could save the sale.
+• If they’re about to leave, but still have items in their basket, a pop-up to remind them could rescue the sale

-• If they’re browsing products/services or reading a buyer’s guide, a pop-up offering them a discount or a free trial might be welcome.
+• If they’re browsing products/services, or reading a buyer’s guide, a pop-up offering them a discount or a free trial might help seal the deal.

 Make sure pop-ups are easy to close down